SirJaredSalty/CMSC-447/README.txt

 # Run Application
-1. Open up a terminal inside the CMSC-447 folder and activate the virtual environment by typing "env/Scripts/activate".
+1. Open up 2 terminals inside the CMSC-447 folder and activate the virtual environment in both by typing "env/Scripts/activate".
+2. In the 1st terminal go into the "source" folder and type "npm start" to start the http server.
-2. Navigate into the "source" folder and type ' $env:FLASK_APP = "Flask" ' and "flask run" to start the Flask backend server.
+3. In the 2nd terminal go into the "source" folder and type ' $env:FLASK_APP = "Flask" ' and "flask run" to start the Flask backend server.
-3. Then go into "source/HTML" and open index.html to open the leaflet frontend map.
+4. Open browser and type localhost:8000.

 # Notes
 - HTML folder contains the frontend code, the instance folder is the SQLite database, and the Flask folder contains the backend server code.